Skip to content

 },

-The great part is, by defining your auth config in the main.wasp file, Wasp manages most of the Auth process for you, including the auth-related databse entities for user credentials and sessions, as well as auto-generated client components for your app on the fly (aka AuthUI — you can see them in the src/client/auth folder).
+The great part is, by defining your auth config in the main.wasp file, Wasp manages most of the Auth process for you, including the auth-related database entities for user credentials and sessions, as well as auto-generated client components for your app on the fly (aka AuthUI — you can see them in use in the src/auth folder).

 Email Verified Auth

-We’ve pre-configured the email auth method for you in a number of different files so you can get started quickly.
-In order to use the email auth method, you’ll need to switch from the Dummy email provider to a production-ready provider like SendGrid:
+In order to use the email auth method in production, you’ll need to switch from the Dummy “email sender” provider to a production-ready provider like SendGrid:

-1. First, set up the your app’s emailSender in the main.wasp file by following this guide.
+1. First, set up your app’s emailSender in the main.wasp file by following this guide.

 2. Add your SENDGRID_API_KEY to the .env.server file.